Aosta Valley: Cuisine

 The cuisine of Aosta Valley is characterized by simplicity and revolves around "robust" ingredients such as potatoes, polenta; cheese and meat; and rye bread.
 Many of the dishes involve Fontina, a cheese with PDO status, made from cow's milk that originates from the valley.
 It is found in dishes such as the soup à la vâpeuleunèntse (Valpelline Soup).
 Other cheeses made in the region are Tomme de Gressoney and Seras.
 Fromadzo (Valdôtain for cheese) has been produced locally since the 15th century and also has PDO status.

 Regional specialities, besides Fontina, are Motzetta (dried chamois meat), Vallée d'Aoste Lard d'Arnad (a cured and brined fatback product with PDO designation), Vallée d'Aoste Jambon de Bosses (a kind of ham, likewise with PDO designation), a dark bread made with rye, and honey.

 Notable dishes include Carbonnade, similar to the Belgian dish of the same name consisting of salt-cured beef cooked with onions and red wine served with polenta; breaded veal cutlets called costolette; teuteuns, salt-cured cow's udder that is cooked and sliced; and steak à la valdôtaine, a steak with croûtons, ham and melted cheese.

-Wine growing

-Notable wines include two white wines from Morgex (Blanc de Morgex et de La Salle and Chaudelune), a red wine blend from Arvier (Enfer d'Arvier) and one from Gamay.